Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: System model and problem formulation

 \subsection{Problem formulation}

-There is a trade-off between the communication cost spent for the diffusion and the learning performance of the global model.
-For example, FedDif can require more communication resources than vanilla FL in the short term.
-However, in the long term, the entire iterations for obtaining the required performance of the global model may decrease because the optimization trajectory of the global model after the diffusion can become much closer to the optimal trajectory than vanilla FL.
-FedDif aims to coordinate the trade-off by finding the optimal diffusion chain whose PUEs maximize the decrement of IID distance and minimize the communication cost.
+There is a trade-off between the communication cost of diffusion and the learning performance of the global model.
+For example, FedDif requires more communication resources than typical FL in the short term.
+However, in the long term, the entire number of iterations required to obtain the required performance of the global model may decrease because the optimization trajectory of the global model after diffusion can become much closer to the optimal trajectory than the typical FL.
+FedDif aims to coordinate the trade-off by determining the optimal diffusion chain whose PUEs maximize the variance of IID distance and minimize the communication cost.
 Two primary variables are a set of the next trainer PUEs $i_{k}^{(m)}$ and the required communication resources as $\mathbf{i}_{k} = \{i_{k}^{(m)}: m \in \mathcal{M}\} \in \mathbb{R}^{M}$ and $\mathbf{B}_{k} = \{B_{k}^{(m)}: m \in \mathcal{M}\} \in \mathbb{R}^{M}$, respectively.
-Note that $B_{k}^{(m)}$ denotes the total required bandwidth for the model $m$ in the $k$-th diffusion round.
-Then, we can define the \emph{diffusion efficiency} that indicates the decrement of IID distance against the total bandwidth required to diffuse the entire models in the $k$-th diffusion round as
+Note that $B_{k}^{(m)}$ denotes the total bandwidth required for model $m$ in the $k$th diffusion round.
+We then can define the \emph{diffusion efficiency}, which indicates the variance of IID distance against the total bandwidth required to diffuse the entire model in the $k$th diffusion round, as

-Here, $\delta_{i_{k}^{(m)}}$ indicates the decrement of IID distance when the next trainer PUE $i_{k}^{(m)}$ in the $k$-th diffusion round trains the model $m$ as follows:
+Here, $\delta_{i_{k}^{(m)}}$ indicates the variance in IID distance when the next trainer PUE $i_{k}^{(m)}$ in the $k$th diffusion round trains model $m$ as follows:

 where $\psi_{k}^{(m)}$ is determined by PUE $i_{k}^{(m)}$.
-Note that the decrement of IID distance decides the sign of the diffusion efficiency.
-For example, the decrement of IID distance is positive if the IID distance decrease, which means that the DoL becomes much closer to the uniform distribution.
-Moreover, the diffusion efficiency may decrease when the communication resources are not enough to diffuse models, or the decrement is trivial against the required resources.
-Therefore, FedDif is an algorithm to solve the diffusion efficiency maximization problem by finding the optimal $\textbf{i}_{k}^{*}$ and $\textbf{B}_{k}^{*}$ as follows: \begin{linenomath}
+Note that the variance in IID distance decides the sign of the diffusion efficiency.
+For example, the variance in IID distance is positive if the IID distance decreases, which means that the DoL approaches a uniform distribution.
+Moreover, diffusion efficiency may decrease when communication resources are insufficient for diffusing models or the variance is trivial against the required resources.
+Therefore, we can conclude that FedDif is an algorithm for solving the diffusion efficiency maximization problem by determining the optimal $\textbf{i}_{k}^{*}$ and $\textbf{B}_{k}^{*}$ as follows: